Julie K. Goonewardene

 Julie K. Goonewardene was elected to the American Medical Association Board of Trustees as its public member in November 2011 and officially began serving her four-year term in June 2012.
 She is the third person ever to hold this position.

 Recognized as an expert in bringing groups together across the health care spectrum to develop solutions to medical issues, Ms. Goonewardene is an experienced entrepreneur.
 She co-founded and served as president of a venture-backed software company, which she sold in 2004.
 Previously she was president of an information technology consulting firm and co-founder of an IT professional services firm that went public three years after its inception.

 Ms. Goonewardene is a frequent speaker both nationally and internationally on entrepreneurship and an author on innovation.
-She is a member of the Economic Club of Chicago and the Chicago Finance Exchange, and is a trustee of Springboard Enterprises, a national nonprofit venture catalyst.
+She is a member of the Economic Club of Chicago and the Chicago Finance Exchange.

 Ms. Goonewardene holds a Bachelor of Science with honors in general management and a Master of Science in health communication both from Purdue University.
 She is married to James Wallin.
 They have three children.